KevinDelao/LibraryDatabase-RestApp/README.md

 ### Fine Payment

 The fine payment will simply allow a student to pay of any fines they have.
-The page will show the list of all the students in the system as well as how much money they owe.
+The page will show the list of all the students in the system as well as how much money they owe. <br>
  <img src="spring_images/Fine_payment.jpg" width="500"/>